Table of contents

-Antipsychotics should not be used in all cases.
+Not all patients should use antipsychotics.
 They can often negatively interfere with other conditions, such as epilepsy or heart disease.
-Antipsychotics can start reducing anxiety rather quickly, but may take several days or weeks to reduce psychotic symptoms, such as hallucinations and delusions.
+Antipsychotics can reduce anxiety rather quickly but may take several days or weeks to reduce psychotic symptoms, such as hallucinations and delusions.

-Some antipsychotics are taken orally while others can be administered by injections.
-Several slow release medications delivered via injection only need to be taken every 1 to 4 weeks.
+Some patients take antipsychotics orally, while others take them as administered injections.
+Several slow-release medications delivered via injection only need to be taken every 1 to 4 weeks.

 Like many medications, side effects differ among patients.
 Some common side effects from antipsychotics include: